Albert Park, South Australia: Churches

 Our Lady Queen of Peace Catholic Church is located adjacent to the school.

 Transportation

+TransAdelaide railcar departing Albert Park railway station.

 Roads

 Albert Park is serviced by Port Road, linking the suburb to Port Adelaide and Adelaide city centre, and West Lakes Boulevard, which connects Albert Park to the shopping facilities at West Lakes.

 Public transport

 Albert Park is serviced by public transport run by the Adelaide Metro.

 Trains

 The Grange railway line passes beside the suburb.
 The closest station is Albert Park.

 Between 1940 and 1980, a further branch railway ran from Albert Park to a station within the industrial area of Hendon.

 Buses

 The suburb is serviced by bus routes run by the Adelaide Metro.

 Trams

 Albert Park was connected to Port Adelaide and other suburbs by tram lines.
 Tram services were later discontinued.